ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - The man who grasps principles can successfully select his own methods.
 The man who tries methods, ignoring principles, is sure to have trouble.<br>
   ―Harrington Emerson

+- Never forget that only dead fish swim with the stream.<br>
+  ―Malcolm Muggeridge